Back to the home page

 Press Enter.
 Type your password when prompted.
 In Ubuntu this remains entirely invisible, not even dots will show when you type it, that's normal.
 In Mint this has changed: you'll see asterisks when you type.
 Press Enter again.

 e.
-Then the dirty_background_bytes:
+Then the buffer for the dirty_background_bytes:

 echo "vm.dirty_background_bytes=262144000" | sudo tee -a /etc/sysctl.d/8-writing.conf